Siberian Education

-The novel by Lilin has never been published in Russia and an investigation by a Russian journalist found that the story was a fabricated hoax by Lilin.
+Production

+The movie is based on the falsified autobiographic novel with the same name written by Nicolai Lilin, the pen name of Nikolai Verzhbitsky.

 Many of the actors, especially child actors, are Lithuanian.
 Winter scenes were also shot in Lithuania (instead of the actual Russia).
 All other scenes were shot in parts of Italy.
 The movie itself was filmed in English, with Italian subtitles.

+The finale was changed after a test screening with an audience in London.

+Lilin's novel was never published in Russia because the author allegedly banned the sale of rights to it in the country.
+Kommersant's journalist Elena Chernenko found out that many facts from the book and the author’s biography are not confirmed by sources and stories of Lilin’s acquaintances, and Lilin himself stated that he repeatedly emphasized in interviews that his book is not an autobiography and that his Western publishers position it as such.

 Plot

-Kolyma and Gagarin are two boys in an ethnically Siberian village in Transnistria being raised by Kolyma's grandfather Kuzja.
-Kuzja imposes a very strict education to the children, focusing on hatred for the Soviet officials such as bankers or the military, which are regarded as enemies.
+Kolyma and Gagarin are two boys in a Siberian village in Transnistria being raised by Kolyma's grandfather Kuzja.
+Kuzja imposes a very strict education to the children, focusing on hatred of the Soviet officials such as bankers or the military, which are regarded as enemies.
 Following one of their robbery attempts against the Soviets, Gagarin is captured, tried and imprisoned.
 Seven years later Gagarin is freed, but he discovers that his world has completely changed and he does not know how to succeed in solving his problems.
 Gagarin finally discovers that the ideals of his people have collapsed in the drug trade, so he enters into this new system but he ends up in conflict with Kolyma.